cms-PdmV/pMp/README.md

 ## Historical Statistics

 Historical statistics in pMp show how number of events grew over time.
 Only requests with status `submitted` or `done` are shown in this plot.
-There are three colors in graph - gray, orange and blue.
+There are four colors in graph - gray, orange, blue and red.
 Gray area represent requested (expected) events.
 Orange area represent events that are produced, but the dataset is not yet in 'VALID' state (not completed).
 Blue area represent events that are produced and dataset is 'VALID'.
+Red area represent events that are in datasets that are either `INVALID` or `DELETED`.
 Usually gray area is a bit higher than orange and blue area.
 In the end, blue area should be the same height as orange area.
 If request is force completed (it's workflow has `force-complete` in request transitions) then number of expected events for that request is set to done events (blue value).
 User can use mouse wheel to zoom in and out and drag graph to move it.

 Below the main plot there are two tables\* that show all requests that were used to produce said plot.
 Requests that were force completed will have '(FC)' next to done events in table of done requests.
+Progress bars in table show completness based on expected and produced events.
+Bar can be either orange, blue or red.
+Color meaning is the same as in main plot - orange is not-yet-`VALID`, blue is `VALID` and red is `INVALID` or `DELETED`.

 \* _second table can be turned on by checking 'Show list of done requests' option_